MercuryCodr/Star-Strikers/README.md

 Live as long as you can while protecting the earth from enemies.
 The earth health bar is at the left and the spaceship health is at the right.

+You can press p or ESCAPE to pause.
+You can press q to quit.

 ### Controls

 To move the spaceship you can use the WASD keys or the arrow keys.